Skip to content

 from bliss.comm.util import get_comm

-from bliss.common.axis import AxisState
+from bliss.common.axis.state import AxisState

 class MyMotorController(Controller):